bodenstabp/node-express-portfolio/README.md

 # **Node/Express Portfolio**
 A showcase of different works by Paul Bodenstab.
 <br>
-The project focuses on the express framework for dynamic functionality.
+The project focuses on nodejs and the express framework for dynamic functionality.

+## Contributions
+CSS provided by Team Treehouse
+Personal style changes include:
+- Project title text alignment is centered
+- Text for project in index is underlined when hovering over project
+- CSS color variables added
+- Changes to background color

 ## Status
-Not yet started.
+In test

 ## Dependencies
 express@4.18.1